 These are fitted to the face and therefore (if fitted correctly) the only path for air to enter is through the filter.
 These are much more effective at protecting the wearer than surgical masks.
 However, they do not protect the eyes which is a vulnerable mucus membrane.

 HEPA stands for High Efficiency Particulate in Air.
 BOFA extraction systems use HEPA filters rated to remove 99.997% of 0.3 micron (0.0003 mm) particles.
 0.3 microns is the established Most Penetrating Particle Size (MPPS) and therefore the filtering efficiency increases for particle sizes larger AND smaller than this.
 “The major role of HEPA filters in laboratories is to remove a range of microorganisms from the air and to prevent their release into uncontrolled areas” 3.

 Enhanced protection: masks + extraction.

-The hierarchy of control tool is used widely across industries to minimise exposure to hazards.
+The hierarchy of control tool is used widely across industries to minimize exposure to hazards.
 Extraction comes higher than the use of PPE, such as masks.

 Use of an extractor is an example of protection through use of an engineering control.
 These types of controls generally take time to produce and implement so administrative controls (some may be temporary) and PPE may be appropriate supplements as they are quick to implement, until more effective controls can be put in place 4.